-If you’re an academically qualified student with a disability, we encourage you to contact the Disability Resource Centre on UBC’s Okanagan campus or Access and Diversity on UBC’s Vancouver campus, where you’ll have access to tools, resources, and accommodations to make your UBC experience the best it can be.
+If you’re an academically qualified student with a disability, we encourage you to contact the Disability Resource Centre on UBC’s Okanagan campus or the Centre for Accessibility on UBC’s Vancouver campus, where you’ll have access to tools, resources, and accommodations to make your UBC experience the best it can be.

 Students on the Okanagan campus must request academic accommodations by filling out self-assessment forms and consulting with a diversity advisor.
 You will receive services specific to your disability, and if you’re a returning student, you will have the opportunity the review the previous year’s accommodations and build on them or change them where appropriate.

-Students on the Vancouver campus must register with Access and Diversity to meet with a diversity advisor, who will determine which accommodations you are eligible for.
+Students on the Vancouver campus must register with the Centre for Accessibility to meet with a diversity advisor, who will determine which accommodations you are eligible for.

 Meet other students like yourself who are striving to make UBC a positive, inclusive environment by attending events or participating in programs and workshops.
 The Really? workshops on both campuses put the spotlight on combatting discrimination through mini-lectures and interactive learning activities.
 Become an empowered member of the UBC community by learning how to respond to discriminatory situations as an active bystander.

 Become an Equity Ambassador on the Vancouver campus and join students who want to develop their leadership skills to help spark positive social change.
 This diverse group of students delivers educational information, workshops, events, and materials that help raise awareness of equity, diversity, and discrimination among students, staff, and faculty on campus.
 Visit the Centre for Accessibility blog for more details on disability workshops, job opportunities, conferences, and other events happening around campus.